ethereum/verkle-dev-website/docs/02-concepts/03-cryptography/00-commitment_scheme.md

 Thus more formal descriptions of a cryptographic commitment scheme refer to $C = commit(r, m)$.

 Committing to an additional random number $r$ in addition to a secret value $m$ significantly enhances the hiding and binding properties of a commitment scheme.
 Someone attempting to guess $m$ from a public commitment $C$, would need to correctly guess both $r$ and $m$.
+This stops brute force attacks on $m$, and conceals repeated use of values for $m$.